lucasdiedrich/gnome-display-switcher/README.md

-# Video Switcher for Gnome-Shell
+# Gnome-shell - Display Switcher Extension

-Video Switcher for Gnome-Shell is a Extension for providing a easy and fast way to switch your videos monitor.
+Display Switcher for Gnome-shell is a extension for providing a easy and fast way to switch your display monitors.
 This extension is based on what Microsoft Windows 10 (Super+p) shortcut.

-  - Fast way to select video monitor
+  - Fast way to select display monitors
   - You can choose what you want and not just pressing praying for it.

-### Version
+### Changelog

 0.2 - Add supported for Desktops.
 	- Better code organization and sintaxes.
 	- Fix bugs.